1. Story Guide

 The drive took an hour.
 Seven miles, Stark had said.
 It felt like twelve.

-Cat note: There are no cats in this scene.
-Hatherley’s hydro-clockwork mouse’s ears have transformed into little radar dishes and are scanning from side to side.
-The mouse makes little notes as to where they are going (out 3.5 miles, back 3.5 miles, in a curcle) in a tiny notebook with a tiny pencil.
+Mouse note: Hatherley’s hydro-clockwork mouse’s ears have transformed into little radar dishes and are scanning from side to side.
+The mouse makes little notes as to where they are going (out six miles, back six miles, in a circle) in a tiny notebook with a tiny pencil.
 The mouse does this surreptitiously, out of sight of the Colonel

-8. Spread 7 — The House in the Country
+9. Spread 7 — The House in the Country

 Scene: A large, rambling country house.
 The carriage pulls up to a porch.
 Hatherley is hurried inside before he can glimpse the front.
 The door slams.
 Inside, darkness — then a woman appears with a lamp, her face frightened.